 We tasted an even more venerable Madeira: a very rare Velhissimo Doce, an ancient Malmsey-styled wine dating from the beginning of the 19th century, that we purchased from John Cossart’s children, a few months after our friend’s death in 2008.

-Just before he departed for the U.S., Ricardo drew two special wines from large glass demijohns in his mother's collection: his family's great 1863 Bual, vintaged in the year of Gettysburg, and their spectacular 1834 Malvasia, which was made when John Marshall, our Madeira-loving first Chief Justice of the Supreme Court, was still on the bench.
+Just before he departed for the U.S., Ricardo drew two special wines from large glass demijohns in his mother's collection: his family's great 1863 Bual, vintaged in the year of Gettysburg, and their spectacular 1834 Malvasia, which was made when John Marshall, our Madeira-loving fourth Chief Justice of the Supreme Court, was still on the bench.

 Our dinner relived the Madeira Parties that thrived in East Coast cities in the late 1800s.
 A common feature of these parties was to make a toast, using a blend (called the "lees") of all the Madeiras drunk at a previous Madeira party.

 In 1999, The Rare Wine Co. reenacted these Madeira Parties in a number of cities, and we bottled the lees from some of these events.
 A high point of our October 8th dinner was the lees of the wines drunk on October 19, 1999, at the Judson Grill in New York.
 More than a dozen great and rare Madeiras went into the blend, including the iconic 1802 Acciaioli Terrantez and 1827 Quinta do Serrado Bual.

 We also explored the special historically rooted Madeiras created for us by Ricardo Freitas.
 We were treated to our wonderful and rare Ben Franklin and Lee Family Madeiras.
 We also showed our new Thomas Jefferson Special Reserve, whose blend is based on Jefferson’s own writings, and which was created in cooperation with the Thomas Jefferson Foundation at Monticello.

 Adding to Cart.